Lumix Da Don: Career

 Lumix Da Don attended Jinja College School in Jinja district of Uganda.
 While at Jinja College, he participated in rap contests.
 He started with a group called SNAG N' O and later formed the Disciples of Apocalypse (DOA).

 This involved his going out and rapping in different night spots in Kampala in the company of other emcees including Lyrical G, Krazy Native a.k.a.
-Saba Saba, Saint CA, Easy Tex, MC Yalla, Sylvester, Judas Rap knowledge, and Abrahams.
+Saba Saba, Saint CA, Easy Tex, MC Yalla, Sylvester,and Abrahams.

 Lumix won rap battles in Uganda that were organized at Club Silk, making him the three-time battle winner for three consecutive years (1998, 1999 and 2000).

 In 2003, he recorded his first song, "Get Down", but felt something was lacking in the production.
 He then embarked on mastering the art of production, thus creating his own sound.

 By 2005, he had created a 14 track album titled Inpe Ngeyo (literally, You Don't Know), from which he garnered a massive following in Northern Uganda.
 He then became widely known for his rhymes.